 Belmont is a medium-sized town located in the state of Massachusetts.
 With a population of 26,886 people and eight associated neighborhoods, Belmont is the 72nd largest community in Massachusetts.
-Belmont has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Belmont was built prior to World War II, making it one of the older and more historic towns in the country.

 Belmont home prices are not only among the most expensive in Massachusetts, but Belmont real estate also consistently ranks among the most expensive in America.